 @LewishamCouncil @GlendaleLew @GlendaleUK when will our dead and dying trees be replaced at Mountsfield Park?
-These photos show just some of the many trees at Mountsfield Park that are dead or dying mainly because of strimmer and mower damage?
+These photos show just some of the many trees at Mountsfield Park that are dead or dying mainly because of strimmer and mower damage by Glendale and Lewisham Council staff.
 You recently replaced two strimmer damaged trees in the recently refurbished play area.
-We really need many more trees planted to replace those that have been lost during the 17 years of the 20 year Glendale parks contract. eg the avenue trees and other important trees in the park.
+We really need many more trees planted to replace those that have been lost during the 17 years of the 20 year Glendale Lewisham Council parks contract. eg the avenue trees and other important trees in the park.
 These photos below show just 15 of the many dead or dying trees at Mountsfield Park that haven’t been replaced by tree planting at similar locations.
-The dead trees need to be replaced by larger sized staked trees rather than saplings or whips.
+The dead trees should be replaced by larger sized protected staked trees rather than saplings or whips.

 The FixMyStreet reports are sent to Lewisham Council and then Glendale deal with the litter, fly-tipping, broken playground equipment, dog mess etc. Please continue to use the FixMyStreet phone app to keep Mountsfield Park in good condition.